Strivin0311/dgm-learning/transformers/theory.md

 # Theory on Transformers
-*Here's some resources about Theory on Transformers, like scaling laws*
+*Here're some resources about Theory on Transformers, like scaling laws*

 #### Do we need Attention? - Linear RNNs and State Space Models (SSMs) for NLP [`UNREAD`]